syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 <td>
 AddNewRowIntiating</td><td>
 NewObject</td><td>
-This event is triggered when you start editing in AddNewRow.NewObject – This contains the newly created object that helps to set the default value when you start editing in AddNewRow.> {{ '_Note: NewObject is the read-only property._' | markdownify }}> </td></tr>
+This event is triggered when you start editing in AddNewRow.NewObject – This contains the newly created object that helps to set the default value when you start editing in AddNewRow.> {{{ ''_Note: NewObject is the read-only property._'' | markdownify }}}> </td></tr>
 </table>